 How to Fight for the Return of Your Property

-According to Michigan law, if property is seized through Civil Forfeiture, any person claiming an interest in this property may, within 20 days after receipt of the notice file a written claim expressing his or her interest in the property.
+According to Michigan law, if the property is seized through Civil Forfeiture, any person claiming an interest in this property may, within 20 days after receipt of the notice file a written claim expressing his or her interest in the property.
 Upon the filing of the claim, the State of Michigan will transmit the claim to the prosecutor for the institution of the case in court.
 The claim will include a list of the property seized along with a brief description.

 In federal proceedings, a claim may be filed not later than 30 days after the date of final publication of notice of seizure.
-A claim shall identify the specific property being claimed, state the claimant’s interest in such property, and be made under oath, subject to penalty of perjury.
+A claim shall identify the specific property being claimed, state the claimant’s interest in such property, and be made under oath, subject to a penalty of perjury.

 Any property that is not claimed by the owner is either kept or sold by the seizing department, which is one reason this practice is deemed so controversial and can be easily abused.
-Forfeiture was originally enacted as way to strip criminal enterprises of their resources, but today there are too many cases of innocent people being stripped of their money and property, which demonstrates the flaws in this law enforcement “tool.”
+Forfeiture was originally enacted as a way to strip criminal enterprises of their resources, but today there are too many cases of innocent people being stripped of their money and property, which demonstrates the flaws in this law enforcement “tool.”

 Always File On Time

 Therefore, always file a claim of interest on time no matter what.
 Then the government has the burden of proof.
 They usually try and make it seem like the claimant has that burden which is not the case.
 If they cannot prove it by a preponderance of the evidence they have to return the property.
 More often than not they will try to settle which may or may not be the best option.
 It depends upon the facts but whatever they are, the most important thing is to file a timely written claim of interest.
 Don’t let them get away with anything.